Introduction to Construction Inventory Management

 What else to look for when selecting a construction inventory management system

-In addition to support for construction assets and workflows, construction inventory management systems should integrate seamlessly with your other business systems and provide powerful analytics reporting to ensure the system meets the needs of every department and can grow with your company.
+In addition, to support construction assets and workflows, construction inventory management systems should integrate seamlessly with your other business systems and provide powerful analytics reporting to ensure the system meets the needs of every department and can grow with your company.

 Integrations.
-As a critical operational system, your construction inventory management system should be integrated with your other business systems to ensure data from the system is available enterprise wide, avoid double entry, and reduce human error.
-Some specific system integrations to consider are connectivity with your ERP or accounting system, your construction management software, and broad support for various scanning technologies such as barcode, RFID, QR code, GPS, and/or BLE.
+As a critical operational system, your construction inventory management system should be integrated with your other business systems to ensure data from the system is available enterprise-wide, avoid double entry, and reduce human error.
+Some specific system integrations are connectivity with your ERP or accounting system, construction management software, and broad support for scanning technologies such as barcode, RFID, QR code, GPS, and/or BLE.

 Reporting and Analytics.
 In addition to supporting more efficient operations, you need the ability to measure results, report on them, and identify other areas for improvement.
-Robust reporting and data-driven analytics are no longer optional, they’re must-haves for construction companies that are going to remain competitive and profitable.
+Robust reporting and data-driven analytics are no longer optional; they’re must-haves for construction companies that will remain competitive and profitable.

-Integrations and analytics reporting deliver strategic value to meet the needs of your organization today and in the future.
+Integrations and analytics reporting deliver strategic value to meet your organization's needs today and in the future.

 Improve your Construction Operations

 Underutilized inventory is expensive, a nuisance to store, and bad for your balance sheet.
-Don pay for warehouses and shelves you’re not utilizing.
-Leverage an inventory management system designed for construction companies with interconnected digital workflows that reflect and support your logistics comprehensively.
-The result will be more effective and efficient operations that save your personnel time and save your company money.
+Don't pay for warehouses and shelves you’re not utilizing.
+Leverage an inventory management system designed for construction companies with interconnected digital workflows that comprehensively reflect and support your logistics.
+The result will be more effective and efficient operations that save your personnel time and your company money.

 A robust construction inventory management system will enable you to keep the warehouse organized and support efficient warehouse logistics, provide tracking of assets from warehouse to job site and back, deliver exceptional service to active projects, and give your back office team the visibility, oversight, and systems integrations they need to understand what’s happening in the field and run the back office business functions.

-To learn how ToolWatch supports construction inventory management and warehouse operations, visit https://www.toolwatch.com/solutions#warehouse today!
+Request a demo today to learn more about how ToolWatch supports construction inventory management and warehouse operations!